For the main character index, see here

 - Promoted to Scapegoat: He wasn't knighted because of his merits, rather than just paying tribute to his late lord, apparently.
 This, and the fact that he did not accompany Lady Arryn back to the Eyrie makes Ned Stark suspect that he was knighted because of some foul play by the Lannisters involving the untimely death of Jon Arryn; Tyrion, Pycelle and Varys also subscribe to this idea.

 - Red Herring: Varys suggestion that Hugh could have had something to do with Jon's poisoning is false.
 It was all Lysa Arryn at the behest of Littlefinger.
-Hugh could still have been ordered killed by Cersei due to her worry over Jon's knowledge of her and Jaime's incest, but his death could also have been simple bad luck at facing Ser Gregor on a particularly bloodthirsty day while his own armor was improperly fastened.
+Hugh could still have been ordered killed by Cersei due to her worry over Jon's knowledge of her and Jaime's incest, but his death could easily also have been simply down to the bad luck of facing Ser Gregor on a particularly bloodthirsty (or bored) day while his still-very-novel armor was improperly fastened.

 - Small Name, Big Ego: Seems to think that being a newly-made knight makes him more important than the guard captain of the Hand of the King.